fenago/apache-solr/lab_guides/Lab_1.md

 quickly.
 User experience is a key element for any solution that we develop; and searching is one of the major features that cannot be ignored when we talk about user experience.
 ### Benefits of keyword search

-One of the basic needs a search engine should support is a keyword search, as that\'s the primary goal behind the search engine platform.
+One of the basic needs a search engine should support is a keyword search, as that's the primary goal behind the search engine platform.
 In fact it is the first thing a user will start with.
 Keyword search is the most common technique used for a search engine and also for end users on our websites.
 It is a pretty common expectation nowadays to punch in a few keywords and quickly retrieve the relevant results.
-But what happens in the backend is something we need to take care of to ensure that the user experience doesn\'t deteriorate.
+But what happens in the backend is something we need to take care of to ensure that the user experience doesn't deteriorate.
 Let's look at a few areas that we must consider in order to provide better outcomes for search engine platforms using Solr:

 -  Relevant search with quick turnaround
 -  Auto-correct spelling
 -  Auto-suggestions
 -  Synonyms
 -  Multilingual support
 -  Phrase handling---an option to search for a specific keyword or all keywords in a phrase provided
 -  Expanded results if the user wants to view something beyond the top-ranked results

 These features can be easily managed by Solr; so our next challenge is to provide relevant results with improved user experience.

 ### Benefits of ranked results

-Solr is not limited to finding relevant results for a user\'s search.
+Solr is not limited to finding relevant results for a user's search.
 Providing the end user with selection of the most relevant results, that are sorted, is important as well.
 We will be doing this using SQL to find relevant matching pattern results and sorting them into columns in either ascending or descending order.